 Mysterious Mobile-Device Performance Issues

 It’s ideal to have every page perfect for every mobile user, but you have a budget.
-Make the business decision to focus what affects your bottom-line:
+Focus on what is most likely to grow your bottom-line:

-- Pay attention to the combination of bounce-rate and average session duration.
-A high bounce-rate with low session duration on one device indicates a major usability problem for those users.
+- Pay attention to the combination of engagement rate and average engagement time.
+Low values of both metrics on one device indicates a major usability problem for those users.